 The executive Directors comprise the Group Chief Executive Officer ("Group CEO"), (Colm Holmes), and the Group Chief Financial Officer ("CFO"), (Ulf Lange).
-The role of the Chair (being the Chair of the Combined Board of AZH as well as the Company are separate and clearly defined.
+The role of the Chair (being the Chair of the Board of AZH as well as the Company are separate and clearly defined.
 The Chair is responsible for the effectiveness of the Board, including facilitating objective debate to ensure effective decision-making.
 The Group CEO is responsible for executing the strategy of the Company.

-The AZH Board is responsible for deciding the business strategy and for ultimate oversight of the conduct and performance of the Group as a whole.
-It is also responsible for the external reporting of the Group.
+The Combined Board is responsible for deciding the business strategy and for ultimate oversight of the conduct and performance of the Group as a whole.

-The AZH Combined Board has established several committees and a system of internal control to ensure the efficient and effective operation of the Group's businesses.
-The committees include the Audit committee, the Risk committee, the Customer & Conduct committee, the Compensation & Nomination committee and the Finance & Investment committee ("FICO").
+The Combined Board has established several committees and a system of internal control to ensure the efficient and effective operation of the Group's businesses.
+The committees include the Audit Committee, the Risk Committee, the Customer & Conduct Committee, the Compensation & Nomination Committee and the Finance & Investment Committee ("FICO").
 In 2023, all of the Board's committees with the exception of the FICO were chaired by a non-executive Director.
-The Board's committees provide constructive challenge and oversight across the work carried out by those committees.
+The Board's committees provided constructive challenge and oversight across the work carried out by those committees.
 The FICO had one non-executive Director member, who stepped down from the Committee following the financial year end due, and is chaired by the CEO.
 Following the financial year end, the FICO's governance was changed making it a sub-committee of the AZH Executive Committee.
 The Committees are responsible for oversight of their subject matter on behalf of the Group including the Company.
 Rolling forward agendas are reviewed at committee meetings and updated, as required, to ensure members have an advanced view of the key matters for consideration throughout the year.
 The Company's Board is satisfied that the governance structure is appropriate and that the Committees effectively consider matters on behalf of the Company.